reifydb/reifydb/readme.md

 [![TypeScript](https://img.shields.io/github/actions/workflow/status/reifydb/reifydb/pkg-typescript.yml?label=TypeScript)](https://github.com/reifydb/reifydb/actions/workflows/pkg-typescript.yml)

 <p align="center">
-  <strong>⚠️ IN DEVELOPMENT</strong><br>
+  <strong>IN DEVELOPMENT</strong><br>
-  <em>Do not use in production, yet.
+  <em>Do not use in production yet.
 The API is unstable and may change at any time.</em>
 </p>

 ---

-You can think of ReifyDB as both a relational database and backend combined into one.
-Instead of deploying a web server that sits in between your frontend and your database, clients connect directly to the database and execute your logic inside the database itself.
+ReifyDB combines a relational database and backend into one.
+Clients connect directly to the database and execute logic inside the database itself, eliminating the need for a separate web server layer.
-ReifyDB takes stored procedures to the next level, allowing you to deploy your whole application directly into the database.
-It's like a smart contract... if smart contracts were fast, cheap, and easy to use.

 ---

-## 📚 Examples
+## Examples

 Learn ReifyDB through practical, working examples in [`pkg/rust/examples`](pkg/rust/examples):